qmonmous/Blog-Gatsby.js/src/content/ml-workflow.md

 ## Intro.
 Requirements

 Before starting, you need to set up your developing environment.
 If you didn’t, please follow this easy tutorial to get started.
 Also, be aware that some bullets points highlighted below imply a basic understanding of different mathematics concepts.
-I highly recommend you read/keep aside this article on Statistics Basics if you are not confident at all with mathematics.
+I highly recommend you read/keep aside this article on Statistics Basics if you are not confident with mathematics.

 <a id="one"></a>
 ## I. Data loading and overview